jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 For **Typst**, the syntax *is* different, so switching takes a bit longer.
 But, usually, the syntax is *better*, so you will be happy to have made the switch.
-For graphics, however, it will be a hard switch, as you don't have e.g. TikZ .
+For graphics, however, it will be a hard switch, as you don't have e.g. TikZ.
 There are also no real alternatives available yet, though users are already starting to build some amazing-looking libraries -- just have a look [here](https://github.com/qjcg/awesome-typst) and at the Typst Discord.

 Lastly, researchers often ask if it's still possible to upload the result to [**arXiv**](https://arxiv.org/).